Science Fiction and Fantasy Association of New Zealand

 The Trophy

 Each winner will receive a trophy with their name, the year and the award type.
+Below are detailed renderings of the design for the trophy.

 Below are the designs that have been used to etch the trophy.

-Thanks to Creative New Zealand, Brownstone Design, Te Papa and Te Maori for their input on this design.
+Thanks to Creative New Zealand, Brownstone Design, Te Papa and Te Maori for their input on this design

-SFFANZ is a non-profit organisation, designed to bring together fans of the fantastic in New Zealand
+designed to bring together fans of the fantastic in New Zealand

 Contact us by email at: enquiries@sffanz.sf.org.nz